jencompgeek/summer-jobs/README.md

 #### \<cloud:redis-connection-factory\>
 The \<cloud:redis-connection-factory\> element provides a convenient way to configure the Redis connection factory for your Spring application.

-Available attributes:
+##### Basic attributes:
-id – defaults to service name
+- id – defaults to service name
-service-name – only needed if you have multiple Redis services bound to the app
+- service-name – only needed if you have multiple Redis services bound to the app

 A simple example RedisConnectionFactory configuration to be injected into a RedisTemplate would look like this, with the only attribute used specifying the id of the redisConnectionFactory bean.
 ```xml